 Speed: 20mm / s

-The hope remained that Wanhao, thanks to the direct extruder, would be able to solve this problem better.
+We though that Wanhao, thanks to the direct extruder, would be able to solve this problem better.
 In part, it turned out to be so.
-The plastic feed was more stable than the Anucubic.
+The plastic feed was more stable than what the Anycubic managed.
 The lines ran evenly without any obvious gaps.
-True, the surface quality of the model was also far from ideal.
-Wanhao coped better with flex-plastic printing, although not significantly.
+Yes the surface quality of the model was far from ideal.
+Still, the Wanhao coped better with flex-plastic printing than the Anycubic.